spider-themes/eazydocs/readme.txt

 == Changelog ==

+= v1.1.7 (22 May 2022) =
+Tweaked: Frontend assets are loading on demand (loads the css, js files when needed)
+Tweaked: On Demand Asset Loading (loading only necessary css, javascript assets on the EazyDocs pages and will not load our assets on other pages of your website)

+= v1.1.6 (20 May 2022) =
+Tweaked: Doc single page design
+Tweaked: Version number suffix added to plugin's custom stylesheet and scripts file to load the updated files easily
+Tweaked: Removed some unnecessary code

 = v1.1.5 (19 May 2022) =
 Tweaked: Theme compatibility improved
 Tweaked: Backend and frontend design improved
 Updated: Language file updated
+Fixed: The conditional dropdown was not working

 = v1.1.4 (14 May 2022) =
 Fixed: Was conflicting with theme's single.php template file